chrskerr/deep-type-equals/readme.md

 # Deep Type Equality

-This package is a mechanism to allow runtime typechecking for TS projects.
+This package is a helper to perform runtime typechecking for TS projects.